Sketch of the unpronouncable Tyrrhenia leaving Liverpool by EW Barrett, 26 January 1924. Merseyside Maritime Museum collection

 Just across the river from Merseyside Maritime Museum, Camell Laird shipyard in Birkenhead has produced many well-known ships over the years – HMS Ark Royal and Mauretania II to name just two.
-However a ship is currently being built there which is arguably more famous than any of these - quite an achievement when it isn’t due to be launched until 2019.
-But then this is the £200million research vessel that the British public want to call Boaty McBoatface.
+However the most recent ship built there was possibly more famous than any of these, years before it was even launched - quite an achievement.
+But then this is RSS Sir David Attenborough, the £200million research vessel that the British public wanted to call Boaty McBoatface.

 Lancashire Witch No. 7, reproduced with permission of Stuart Wood